-Doug Cartwright is a freelance guitar player living in Willesden Green, North West London.
+Doug Cartwright is a freelance guitar player and producer living in Willesden Green, North West London.
 He is a BMus(Hons) Popular Music Performance graduate and holds a Level 6 Licentiate Diploma in Music Teaching.

 An experienced tutor, Doug teaches music both privately and at The Rhythm Studio, a music school based in Kensington & Chelsea College, as well as working as a contributor for the internationally acclaimed Guitar Interactive Magazine.
 In addition to The Rhythm Studio, he’s also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar.
 Doug estimates he has helped more than 500 people to learn the guitar since 2004 in one-to-one and small group classes.